 I spent the next six months trying to break up with Tom with similar endings.
 Threats to kill himself, crying, and vomit.
 In the very end, we were able to break up when he started sleeping with someone else.
-He needed someone to make himself feel important otherwise I was going to be stuck in that position.
+He needed someone to make himself feel important otherwise I was going to be stuck in that position as his girlfriend.
 The girl he cheated on me with is the best thing that ever happened to me.
 I wish her a lifetime full of happiness…not him.
 Tom, you suck.

 That annoying friend is what helped me get away from Tom and stay away from him.
 He helped me see that Tom was just manipulating me and was not actually going to kill himself.
 He was a great friend those next few months and boy did I need one.
 Even though Tom let me break up with him, he still kept an eye on me and he let me know that.
 He had friends check up on me.
 People would tell him where I would go and what I would be doing.
 He would show up outside of my classes and he would sleep in his car outside my apartment.
 With time, it faded.
 He moved on to obsessing over someone new and I was able to heal and grow from it.